 It was because of you that I was there, crying on my birthday, yet again a man telling me that he didn’t want to be with me.
 I was again not worthy for anything more than to have sex with.
 To be used and discarded.
 I had been there so many times.
 I even had a baby with someone that wanted nothing to do with me and my baby.
 He never even paid child support until he really had to, and by then my son was 22!!

 I wondered why I ended up in situations where a man didn’t want to be my boyfriend or future husband.
 I’d always say I had a bad picker.
-Part of me thinks that since that night that life told me that I was worth nothing more than sex, that even though I can be loving, sweet, gentle, smart, strong, dorky at times, that men will want nothing more than just to have sex with me.
+Part of me thinks that since that night that life told me that I wasn’t worth anything more than sex, that even though I can be loving, sweet, gentle, smart, strong, dorky at times, that men will want nothing more than just to have sex with me.
 That they will not care to let me go.
 That they will never see me as someone special and want to always be by my side.

 Yes, I’ve had guys that could have been those other guys.
 The other guys that valued my worth and wanted to be with me and not just have sex with me.
 But, I didn’t want them because I was subconsciously, reliving that moment.
 The night that everything change for me.
 The night and act that would haunt me forever as a ghost that I had never realized until now.

 But, now I see you!
 I see the mark you left on me, by you doing what you did to me!!
 I think that I was just trying to master the situation and turn around what that did to me.
 I was trying to rewrite history.
 For decades, I was trying to prove that I had more value than just sex.
 I was trying to master and change the outcome.
 As in *The Body Keeps Score, “reenactments were an unconscious attempt to get control over a painful situation and that they eventually could lead to mastery and resolution.”
 Over and over and over again, I went through enormous amounts of pain and heartbreak without realizing that this is what I was trying to do!
-I wasn’t being authentic and speaking up to myself and for myself that I deserved better, I deserved more.
+I wasn’t being authentic and speaking up to myself and for myself that I deserved better, that I deserved more, and that I was lovable.

 This is what you did to me!!!!!
 You took away 35 years of me potentially having been loved by another.
 Years of not knowing what it is like to have a family out of love.
-Years of not sharing life with another.
+Years of not sharing my life with another.
 Years of memories not shared with another adult.

 You fucking suck!!!